What are the True Colors Personality Types?

 Green is an expression of logic – the system of existence and the abundance of this Color in nature.

-Greens are concerned with the world’s challenges, such as preserving the wisdom of Mother Earth for the future.
+Greens are concerned with the world’s challenges, such as preserving Mother Earth’s wisdom for the future.

 Psychological research has shown the color Green to have a calming effect.